Gleb1308/Research_project_unet/README.md

 # EDA

-After EDA analysis it was found that approximately 78% of the images do not contain any ships.
+<p>After EDA analysis it was found that approximately 78% of the images do not contain any ships.
 This is not too large imbalance in data so ordinary bce (binary cross entropy) as a loss function can be used.
 Histograms of the distribution of the number of ships and the total area of ​​ships per image were also constructed.
-From these histograms it follows that the smaller the number of ships or the smaller the total area, the higher the probability of meeting the corresponding ships.
+From these histograms it follows that the smaller the number of ships or the smaller the total area, the higher the probability of meeting the corresponding ships.</p>
-Thus, if you apply a boxplot, it will treat images with a large number of ships or a large area as outliers, but they are actually quite useful images.
+<p>Thus, if you apply a boxplot, it will treat images with a large number of ships or a large area as outliers, but they are actually quite useful images.
-In addition, this may indicate some imbalance in the data and it is possible that together with the usual bce bfce (binary focal cross entropy) should also be tested.
+In addition, this may indicate some imbalance in the data and it is possible that together with the usual bce bfce (binary focal cross entropy) should also be tested.</p>
-The pie chart of pixels shows that only 0.1% of all pixels belong to some ship but this is unlikely to indicate a large imbalance in the data because many pixels are from the same image and thus there will be some relationship between them and therefore each pixel cannot be treated as an independent instance of data.
+<p>The pie chart of pixels shows that only 0.1% of all pixels belong to some ship but this is unlikely to indicate a large imbalance in the data
+because many pixels are from the same image and thus there will be some relationship between them and therefore each pixel cannot be treated as an independent instance of data.</p>
-Also further studies during training will show that weighted bce does not provide any improvements in model training.
+<p>Also further studies during training will show that weighted bce does not provide any improvements in model training.
-All information about EDA analysis can be found in the EDA.ipynb file.
+All information about EDA analysis can be found in the EDA.ipynb file.</p>

 # Architecture of the model